permoK/spotify-like/README.md

 Resources such as the power to search your favourite playlist, artist and songs of best choice.

 Payment methods.
-We will integrate mpesa api, visa, mastercard and other electronic payment methods
+We will integrate mpesa api, Paypal, visa, mastercard and other electronic payment methods.